Always be on your guard for the most common writing mistakes appearing in your writing.

 2. Not checking your and you’re

 It’s so easy to make this mistake and use the wrong word when you write in a hurry.

-Even if you use a good online grammar and spelling checker, it can miss the error or get it wrong sometimes.
+Even if you use a good online grammar and spelling checker, it can miss a possessive pronoun error or get it wrong sometimes.

 The best approach is always to read any short text you write carefully before you hit the send button.

 If it’s an email, it only takes you a minute to check.
 Don’t be in so much of a rush that you send out such a simple error for the world to notice.